Tri-State Crematory scandal: Litigation

 However, several claims were maintained in Bradley County.
 Bill Brown, the attorney for some claimants who are classified as next-of-kin or persons who have a contract right, fought to have Brent Marsh testify in deposition.
-Stuart James, the attorney for Brent Marsh, resisted the deposition, asserting that the Fifth Amendment Privilege is still available to Marsh due to the circumstances of the case.
-The issue involving whether Marsh still may maintain his Fifth Amendment privilege was appealed to the Tennessee Court of Appeals.
-The Court of Appeals sent the case back for further consideration by Judge Neil Thomas on whether the Fifth Amendment is still available to Marsh, and ruled that Marsh did not have a blanket loss of his Fifth Amendment privilege and that the trial court should review the privilege on a question by question basis to see if the privilege is still available to Marsh.
+Stuart James, the attorney for Brent Marsh, resisted the deposition, asserting that the Fifth Amendment right is still available to Marsh due to the circumstances of the case.
+The issue involving whether Marsh still may maintain his Fifth Amendment right was appealed to the Tennessee Court of Appeals.
+The Court of Appeals sent the case back for further consideration by Judge Neil Thomas on whether the Fifth Amendment is still available to Marsh, and ruled that Marsh did not have a blanket loss of his Fifth Amendment right and that the trial court should review the right on a question by question basis to see if the right is still available to Marsh.
 The legal issues continue in these cases, and there may be issues that will take the cases back into the appellate court system of Tennessee.

 The cases in Tennessee have been on appeal on issues relating to who may bring a claim and on Fifth Amendment issues.
 Many of the claims are dismissed, but some remain in the issues of law surrounding the claims are still very much alive and under legal debate.
 All of the claims pending in the United States District Court for the Northern District of Georgia are resolved.
 The remainder of claims pending in Georgia, Tennessee, and Alabama have either been dismissed or resolved.
 This case throughout its pendency in both civil and criminal courts presented unique legal arguments and challenges for the attorneys involved in the litigation.
 Attorneys examined documentation that was gathered in the criminal investigation that exceeded 100,000 pages of documents, revealing methods of identification, the methodology used in investigating the claim, videos of the investigation, and numerous photographs.
 At one point a skull and an arm were discovered in the criminal files, both with human tissue on them.
 Prosecutors stated that the skull and arm were intentionally a part of the files, but after they were discovered the skull and arm were quickly removed.

 In the end, all parties felt that they reached fair settlement of the litigation which included settlements of the class action cases, most of the individual cases, the criminal cases relating to identified bodies, leaving only a few claims in Bradley County.